 The photo above is one of Bert Hardy’s.
 It absolutely fascinated me when I first saw it; it looks like a dreamscape, the ethereal light on the left and the creeping shadow to the right surround the people in the centre; the young boy looking into the shop, the woman who’s interest is leading her inside, the old man behind her who seems to be very interested in Hardy’s presence, and the two distant people at the back.

 It’s such a simple photo but I love it.

-Again, to bring this back to what were discussing; with all the hustle and bustle and things screaming for your attention is an imagine as barren and telling as this possible now?
+Again, to bring this back to what we’re discussing; with all the hustle and bustle and things screaming for your attention is an image as barren and telling as this possible now?